 The Latest From The Lease Fetcher Blog

 Car Leasing FAQs

-For finance providers to be sure you’ll be able to make your monthly payments, you’ll need to pass a car lease credit check before you can enter a contract.
-It is possible to lease a car with a poor credit score but you’ll have restricted options and will likely have to pay a higher initial rental.
-Another alternative is to appoint a guarantor for your car lease.
+You’ll need to pass a car lease credit check before you can be approved for a car lease contract.
+You can in theory lease a car with a poor credit score but this is at the discretion of the leasing broker, and you will likely have limited deal options and will need to pay a higher upfront payment.
+Alternatively, you can speak to the leasing broker about appointing a guarantor for your car lease.

 Working out whether it is cheaper to buy or lease a car is dependent on the car you pick and your driving habits!
 If you are someone who likes to shake up your car every few years, leasing is an economical finance option.
 With leasing, you’ll only pay off the cost of depreciation of the car (around 40%) and when your contract ends, you hand it back and are free to set up another new contract.
 If you bought, you need to be able to buy that car in full (outright or on a long-term finance deal) - if you decide to trade in, you’ll need to haggle for a good sale price, meaning you might only get back 60% what you paid!